Christmas is coming.

 Proverbs 13:12 Hope deferred makes the heart sick… (NIV) So it is literally speaking about unrelenting disappointment & says it makes your heart sick but then it says: But when the desire comes it is a tree of life.

-Now hope is a combination of desire and anticipation.
+Hope of course, is a combination of desire and anticipation.
 We desire good things & hope for them to happen.
 Since the bible says God is a God of hope, then he is a God of desire & anticipation.

 But its like there is a battle going on in your life for your hope.
 It’s a battle between the God of hope & Satan who is described as a thief who comes to steal and kill and destroy.
 Whether you believe in a literal devil or not, life conspires against you and attacks your future and your hope.
 We all know the common thieves of hope – circumstances; disappointment; disease; poverty and death.
 These situations of life leave us powerless and feeling hopeless & if that happens for long enough, it does make your heart sick.